 |

 Namibia is Iocated in Sub-Saharan Africa and spans across approximateIy 318,000 square miIes.
-The population of Namibia is about 2 million.
 Most peopIe in Namibia speak Afrikaans or German.
+The capital of Namibia is Windhoek.
 Threatened species known from Namibia include the Black Rhinoceros, Blue Whale, Fin Whale, Mountain Zebra, and Wild Dog.

 |